ChinmaiPindi/GAT/README.md

 # GAT (Graph Attention Network model)
-GAT model to classify conformation states in protein using MD simulation data and extract communication patterns
+GAT model to classify conformational states of protein using MD simulation data and extract communication patterns

 This repository contains the code used to train and analyze a Graph Attention Network (GAT) model for identifying conformational states of a protein system from molecular dynamics (MD) simulations.
 The workflow converts MD trajectory frames into residue-level graph representations and trains a neural network to classify structural states of the protein.
 The trained model is subsequently analyzed using attention-based methods to identify important residue level communication pathways learned by the network.